martinaspeciale/exercises/sql/README.md

 # SQL Exercises

 This folder contains SQL practice queries using multiple sample databases stored in the `db/` directory.
-These exercises are intended for learning and showcasing SQL skills with real-world-style datasets.

 ## 🗃️ Databases Used (in `db/` folder)